sigp/lighthouse/book/src/mainnet-validator.md

 The next important thing is to stay up to date with updates to Lighthouse and the execution client.
 Updates are released from time to time, typically once or twice a month.
 For Lighthouse updates, you can subscribe to notifications on [Github](https://github.com/sigp/lighthouse) by clicking on `Watch`.
 If you only want to receive notification on new releases, select `Custom`, then `Releases`.
 You could also join [Lighthouse Discord](https://discord.gg/cyAszAh) where we will make an announcement when there is a new release.

-You may also want to try out [Siren](./lighthouse-ui.md), a UI developed by Lighthouse to monitor validator's performance.
+You may also want to try out [Siren](./lighthouse-ui.md), a UI developed by Lighthouse to monitor validator performance.

 Once you familiarise with running a validator and server maintenance, you'll find that running Lighthouse is easy.
 Install it, start it, monitor it and keep it updated.
 You shouldn't need to interact with it on a day-to-day basis.
 Happy staking!